pork3/MATH410/README.md

 This test will be implemented in C for the hashtable and hash function.
 Although there are multiple ways to implement a hash table, the only table I will use for this experiment is [hashing with chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining_with_linked_lists)

+I will be using a variety of machines to collect the data, one being a Raspberry pi with a ARM processor, the others being AMD or Intell processors running x86 instruction set.

 ## Data Collection Process